 Moorditj yorgas, moorditj boodja – strong women, strong country

-‘Moorditj yorga’ means ‘strong woman’ in the Nyungar language of Western Australia’s South West.
+‘Moorditj yorga’ means ‘strong woman’ in the Noongar language of Western Australia’s South West.
 Colloquially, it also means ‘deadly’.
 We’ve all been influenced by strong women in our lives – mothers, sisters, aunts, teachers, colleagues and friends.

 Women are the bedrock of any community, particularly those that have long faced social and economic inequity.
 The Moorditj Yorga Scholarship Program will support mature-aged Aboriginal and Torres Strait Islander women – who may feel the promise of higher education has passed them by – to enter university, pass their studies and receive mentoring as they transition into their careers.